hzionn/schic-clustering/Progress.md

 Advancing computational methods:

-- chanllenges drive innovation: the unique properties of scHi-C data push for the development of novel computational approaches.
+- challenges drive innovation: the unique properties of scHi-C data push for the development of novel computational approaches.

 # Challenges for analysis based on scHi-C data